Consumer confidence soars under Trump. Here's what it means

 Consumers are suddenly a lot more confident about the economic future of the United States.
 That's a good thing.
-But it's also worth noting that consumers don't always have a great track record when comes to predicting the financial future.
+But it's also worth noting that consumers don't always have a great track record when it comes to predicting the financial future.

 The Conference Board, an economic research firm, said Tuesday that its latest monthly of consumer sentiment surged in March to the highest level since December 2000.